-Describe, if any, the strategy used to identify a trial as being opted out.
+Describe, if any, the strategy used to identify a trial or pixels as being opted out.
+If desired, voluntarily document non-processed trials.

 Section 4 System Hardware Description and Runtime Computation

 Describe the computing hardware setup(s) and report the number of CPU and GPU cores.
 A hardware setup is the aggregate of all computational components used.